Try These 3 Home Remedies to Fight Colds and Flu Fast

 How to Stay Well

-So, along with having the herbs you need on hand, being prepared by keeping these self-care habits in place is a great idea.
+So, along with having the herbs you need on hand, prepare by keeping these self-care habits in place.
 I love my evening baths and a little strum on the guitar before bed.

 3 Remedies to Boost Your Immune System

-Now, let’s examine three easy-to-find and effective herbal remedies.
-I recommend that you stock a small but mighty “home apothecary.”
-Some of these ingredients may be available at home, while others can be found at a local grocery store or natural foods market.
+Let’s examine three easy-to-find and effective herbal remedies.
+I recommend stocking a small but mighty home apothecary.
+Some of these ingredients may be already available in your home, while others can be found at local grocery stores or natural foods markets.

 1. Ginger Tea

 Ah, the warming scent and flavor of ginger!
-It’s a lovely, spiced warm drink to keep in your repertoire.
+Keep this spicy, warm drink in your repertoire.
 For this tea, it’s best to use fresh ginger root.
 I also like to make a variation with both fresh ginger and turmeric roots.
-(If you can’t find fresh turmeric root, turmeric powder can also work.)
+(If you can’t find fresh turmeric root, turmeric powder also works.)

 In a teapot that holds 2 cups of water, add one knob of ginger (about the size of your thumb or a 1-inch piece).
 Some folks like to cut this into thin slices for more ginger flavor.
 Try it both ways to see which way works best for you.